Zizaco/confide/README.md

 For example: `"zizaco/confide": "~3.2"` will avoid composer download version 4.0 but will be able to download bugfixes of version 3.2.

 ## Release Notes

+### Version 4.0.0 Beta 3
+* Now you can customize how long will take for a password reset request to expire (default to 7 hours).
+* Reordered validations
+* Now all validations are called even if one of them fails.
+So all validation messages are sent at once.
+* `validateIsUnique` method now sends key to attachErrorMsg and also check for errors on each `$identity` field at once

 ### Version 4.0.0 Beta 2
 * UserValidator now adds errors to an existing MessageBag instead of replacing it.